hadoyyo/Pixel-Aquarium/README.md

 ## Project Overview

 **Pixel Aquarium** is a 2D game in which the player focuses on designing his own aquarium.
 To do so, he catches fish - to display in the aquarium or sell for profit - which allows him to upgrade his equipment, buy various decorations and collect exotic aquatic creatures.
-Completing the game should take a few hours. **The game is available in English language version!**
+Completing the game should take a few hours.
+> [!NOTE]
+> The game is available in English language version!

 ## Features